kgersen/testdhcpv6pd/README.md

 ## testdhcpv6pd

-sends a DHCPv6-PD solicit message and display the response
+Sends a DHCPv6-PD solicit message and displays the response (no request is done)

 ### usage:

 `testdhcpv6pd [-l prefix-length] [-s] [interface name or index]`

-without argument, `testdhcpv6pd` will display the available interfaces
+Without argument, `testdhcpv6pd` will display the available interfaces

-use `-s` to suppress packet debug
+Use `-s` to suppress packet debugging

 ### notes
 Not tested on *bsd, darwin, plan9